Chapter 18 - The Now and Possible Future

 The Effectiveness of Our System of Checks and Balances

 Positive news included new poll results and court cases that appeared to signal that our system was going to hold MAGA law breakers accountable.
-According to 87 percent of registered voters.
-80 percent of Republican voters said Trump should be treated the same as every American.
+According to 80 percent of Republican voters said Trump should be treated the same as every American.
 This is a good sign for the multiple legal challenges Trump faces.

 Also, New York's attorney general sued Trump and 3 of his children for alleged fraud.
 Following a three-year investigation, New York's Democratic Attorney General Letitia James filed a civil lawsuit on Wednesday against former President Donald Trump.
 "The complaint demonstrates that Donald Trump falsely inflated his net worth by billions of dollars to unjustly enrich himself, to cheat the system," James said at a press conference.
 The lawsuit also targets members of Trump's longstanding executive team, including members of his family: Donald Trump Jr., Ivanka Trump and Eric Trump.

 A new poll that found a slim majority of Americans supported expanding the Supreme Court as confidence in the institution remained low after a series of “political” decisions in favor of MAGA Republicans.
 Expanding the court was favored by larger majorities of a number of groups: 63% of Black respondents, 61% of Hispanic respondents, 60+% of those ages 18-44, 60% of women and 56% of those making less than $30,000 per year.